IKSHRESTHA/ACSI-4280/README.md

 ## Final Notes
 - Your project should clearly follow the data science workflow as detailed in "R for Data Science" by Hadley Wickham.
 - Both the written report and the presentation should complement each other, with dynamic features enhancing the overall project delivery.
-- For any questions or further clarifications, please contact the course instructor.
+- For any questions or further clarifications, please contact me.

 **Good luck with your project!**